Johnson Wax Headquarters: Furniture

-Wright designed the building's furniture, which was made out of metal tubes and produced by Steelcase.
-Around 40 types of furniture were created for the building, many of which incorporate ovals and curved shapes.
+Wright designed the building's furniture, which was produced by Steelcase.
+Made of magnesite and cast aluminum, it was the first metal office furniture Wright designed in over three decades.
+Around 40 types of furniture were created for the building, many of which incorporate curved shapes such as ovals.
+These shapes recalled the shapes of the workroom's petals.
 Wright created three-legged aluminum chairs, which were color-coded by department (Note: The sales department used beige chairs, the record department used blue chairs, the billing department used green chairs, and the credit department used red chairs.) and would tip over if its occupants did not have both feet on the ground.
 After several employees (and Wright himself) fell out of the chairs, the architect designed the "officer's chair", a four-legged variant of the chair.
 A fourth leg was later added to most of the three-legged chairs.
+The chairs were upholstered in textured fabric, with backs and feet that could be reversed as necessary.
+For officers and secretaries, Wright designed another type of four-legged chair, which, rather than trying to enforce good postures, was intended for comfort.

 There were also nine types of desks; the typical desk measured 84 by 32 in, although round and rectangular tables of different dimensions were created for some departments, such as the mailroom.
-The desks themselves generally had oval wooden desktops, with cutouts for devices such as comptometers and typewriters.
-The built-in drawers under each desk could swing outward.
+The layout of the desks, particularly the top portions, were intended to evoke the building's exterior layout.
+The desks generally had oval wooden desktops, with cutouts for devices such as comptometers and typewriters.
+These desktops were cantilevered toward the user.
+There are built-in drawers under each desk could swing outward, as well as wastebaskets hung above the floor.
 The information desk, custom-made for the site, wraps around one of the lobby's columns.
 Replicas of the desks have been sold to the public.